chaynHQ/bloom-frontend/CYPRESS.md

 ## Setup

-- First create a local `cypress.env.json` file (this file is in .gitignore and will be ignore by git).
+First, create a local `cypress.env.json` file (this file is in .gitignore and will be ignore by git).
 Example variables are in `cypress.env.example.json`.
-You can ask the team for the environment variables to run Cypress tests and paste them into the file.
+Some of these variables can be configured by following directions in our [Chayn Tech Wiki Guide](https://www.notion.so/chayn/Chayn-Tech-Contributor-Wiki-5356c7118c134863a2e092e9df6cbc34?pvs=4#1e51da106e1a484baf1429a04be71388).
+The other variables are login credentials for users that must exist in your local database with certain permissions.

-- These variables require users to exist in your database that have certain permissions.
-Firstly you need to create a super admin user in your database.
+To configure the login credential variables in your database, first you need to create a super admin user in your database:

 - Create a public user through the UI.
 - In the database in `bloom-backend` you will need to set "isSuperAdmin" column to true for the user you created.
 See [BLOOM_USERS.md](/BLOOM_USERS.md) for steps on how to set up different users.
 - There are 2 ways of data seeding with users.
 1 is via a script in the bloom-scripts repo.
 Or 2 creating users through the UI (recommended).